 For a pretty addition to your garden, add this ruffled white flower.
-More compact than many Shasta daisy varieties, the unique blooms add interest to beds—and also make a good addition to bouquets.
+More compact than many Shasta daisy varieties, the unique blooms add interest to beds.
+They also make a good addition to bouquets.

 For hot, late summer and autumn days, these elegant, white blooms add movement and interest to the garden.

-Covered in fluffy, 1.75-inch white flowers on attractive green foliage, this hardy mum begins blooming in late summer and continues into fall—a perfect cool-bloom for hot summer and autumn days.
+Covered in fluffy, 1.75-inch white flowers on attractive green foliage, this hardy mum begins blooming in late summer and continues into fall.
+‘Frosty Igloo’ is a perfect cool-bloom for hot summer and autumn days.